openstack/manila/doc/source/devref/netapp_cluster_mode_driver.rst

 the user to specify both a share network as well as a share type with the DHSS extra spec set to True when creating shares.

-If 'driver_handles_share_servers' is False, the Manila admin must configure a single SVM, along with associated LIFs and protocol services, that will be used for provisioning shares.
-The SVM is specified in the Manila config file.
+If 'driver_handles_share_servers' is False, the manila admin must configure a single SVM, along with associated LIFs and protocol services, that will be used for provisioning shares.
+The SVM is specified in the manila config file.

 Network approach
 ----------------

-L3 connectivity between the storage cluster and Manila host must exist, and VLAN segmentation may be configured.
-All of Manila's network plug-ins are supported with the cDOT driver.
+L3 connectivity between the storage cluster and manila host must exist, and VLAN segmentation may be configured.
+All of manila's network plug-ins are supported with the cDOT driver.

 Supported shared filesystems